tzvii/huffman-compression/README.md

 ## Overview

 This project implements a Huffman encoder and decoder in TypeScript, providing a simple and efficient way to compress and decompress text data using Huffman coding.
-Huffman coding is a variable-length prefix coding algorithm that assigns variable-length codes to input characters based on their frequencies.
+Huffman coding is a lossless, variable-length prefix compression algorithm that assigns variable-length codes to input characters based on their frequencies.

 ## Features